Black Pepper Health Benefits and Side Effects

 Research has shown that the piperine found in black pepper helps ease the digestive process by stimulating stomach enzymes and the intestines.
 Which in turn helps to secrete more hydrochloric acid which helps in the digestion of proteins found in your meals.

 Adding a pinch of black pepper spices your meals, and will help your body digest your food faster and more efficiently by increasing the rate of nutrient absorption.
-Some reports also state that black pepper can help heal and relieve peptic ulcers in the stomach as well.
+Some reports also state that it can help heal and relieve peptic ulcers in the stomach as well.

 2. Reduces High Blood Pressure